-At the Law Offices of Steven J. Horn our seasoned personal injury attorneys will aggressively fight to protect your rights to hold the responsible party accountable for your injuries.
+At the Law Offices of Steven J. Horn our seasoned personal injury attorneys in Encino, Los Angeles will aggressively fight to protect your rights to hold the responsible party accountable for your injuries.

 If you or a loved one has been injured in an accident, it is very important to protect your rights to any possible future legal action against a responsible party.
 The following things should be done after sustaining an injury: